yulijia/en/_posts/2020-01-05-Kruskal-algorithm.md

 Please note that the adjacency matrix of undirected graph is always symmetric.

-At here I using MATLAB to reproducing this algorithm, you will find matrix is the best thing in the world, many useful functions integrated into the MATLAB, they make things easier.
+At here I use MATLAB(Octave) to reproducing this algorithm, you will find matrix is the best thing in the world, many useful functions integrated into the MATLAB, they make things easier.

 ```matlab